hoekma/redpop/src/demo/README.md

 Directories

 ./publisher -- demo publisher
-./subscriber -- demo subscriber with its own config ./replay -- will replay all events published so far in the redis stream
+./consumer -- demo consumer with its own config ./replay -- will replay all events published so far in the redis stream

 Usage:

 From the root of the project

-npm run demoSubscriber will run ./subscriber/subscriber.js and starts a subscriber npm run demoPublisher will run the ./demoPublisher/publisher.js npm run demoReplay will run ./replay/replay.js
+npm run demoConsumer will run ./consumer/consumer.js and starts a consumer npm run demoPublisher will run the ./demoPublisher/publisher.js npm run demoReplay will run ./replay/replay.js